Liberty Seated Dimes

 F-101a

-Choice $235 New September 16!
-Polished Reverse Die, Frosted Luster, Gray Skin, Gerry Fortin Reference Collection.
+Choice $235 Polished Reverse Die, Frosted Luster, Gray Skin, Gerry Fortin Reference Collection.
 Consignor Price Reduction.
 A lovely 1891-S Seated dime with rich frosted luster and a notably weak reverse devices.
 During the F-101a die state, the reverse has been polished and presents weak device details throughout the die but especially on the left side of the wreath.
 There is slight doubling on the right side of the Medium S mintmark.
 This lot is accurate graded and fully choice.
 The F-101a plate coin at The Definitive Resource for Liberty Seated Dime Variety Collectors online reference.
 This lot was purchased during raw April 1992 and subsequently graded.
 Housed in NGC Gen 7 (1997-2000) holder without a CAC attempt.

 Seated 10C 1891S 1891-S